UCLA-RADAR-Group/pfs/README.md

 Download a [users guide](https://seti.ucla.edu/jlm/research/pfs/pfs_usage.pdf).

-More information is available at the [project webpage](https://seti.ucla.edu/jlm/research/pfs/).
+More information is available at the [PFS project webpage](https://seti.ucla.edu/jlm/research/pfs/).

 # Credits
 Most of the software was written by Jean-Luc Margot, with some contributions from Jeff Hagen and Joseph Jao.